tardigrde/gardenofbits/src/site/notes/GOB/Garden of Bits.md

 > - some content (especially images) are generated,
 > - and you will find broken links.

+You can also read some of my [[GOB/Blog/Blog\|blogposts.]]
 ## How to contribute

-I am a huge fan [open source](https://en.wikipedia.org/wiki/Open_source), not just as a development model, but as a philosophy that fosters collaboration, transparency, and community.
+I am a huge fan [[GOB/Digital Technology/Open Source\|Open Source]], not just as a development model, but as a philosophy that fosters collaboration, transparency, and community.

 So please feel free to
 - [add a new GitHub Discussion](https://github.com/tardigrde/gardenofbits/discussions/new/choose),